 From a glass cabin to a former bank vault, discover these one-of-a-kind accommodations

 Whether it’s wellness and nature you’re coveting or your keen eyes are fixed on design, where you lay your head at night can be a focal point of your stay.
 We did a roundup for you of unique places to stay the next time you’re in our region!
-From cozy boutique hotels to yurts and treehouses – South Eastern Ontario has something for everyone.
+From cozy boutique hotels to treehouses – South Eastern Ontario has something for everyone.

 ‘Feels like home and is hard to leave.’
 That’s the sentiment from guests who experience this special space nestled along the shores of the Bay of Quinte in Tyendinaga Mohawk Territory.
 Uniquely adorned with local nicknacks and antiques, LiL Crow Cabin has an adults-only retro vibe – and is the oasis you have been searching for when dreaming of relaxing.
 Complete with a hot tub and private gazebo, the cabin is an oasis of re-connection.
 No reason to leave anyone behind – the hands-off cabin experience is also home to a glamping bunkie which can be rented separately in the warmer months.

 Experience a full, three-course high tea while staying at the Montrose Inn.
 This gorgeous example of ‘antebellum’ architecture offers four well-appointed rooms featuring original artwork, antiques, luxurious linens, and amenities.
 Take in the grand parlour, explore the library, relax on the verandah or stroll the beautifully manicured grounds.
 Delight in luxury and savour high tea on select afternoons!